SEVE FALATI, Ph.D., Esq.

 Seve has worked exclusively in the Intellectual Property law field since 2003, mostly in private practice but also teaching IP law, Patent Law, Trademark Law, and a Tech.
 Entrepreneurship Clinic for four years at Albany Law School in NY.
 His private practice experience includes ten years spent in the high-paced large IP law practice groups of two very large and well-known law firms (Jones Day's NYC office, and a large IP boutique law firm).
 After leaving private practice for six months to help his parents manage his father's terminal illness and subsequent passing, Seve returned to NY and soon thereafter founded FALATI in 2014.

-Seve is engaged within his professional community, including with IP lawyers, technology Entrepreneurs in start-ups, executives, investors, as well as the law students he taught and mentored.
-He presently teaches IP Law at New York Law School in Manhattan and is Director of the law school's Patent Law Clinic.
+Seve is engaged within his professional community, including with IP lawyers, Entrepreneurs in start-ups, executives, investors, as well as his current and former law students.

 Private Practice Articles: